 Symptomatic females will most often experience cervical or vaginal discharge, dysuria and frequency, painful intercourse, lower abdominal pain, abnormal bleeding between periods, and vaginal symptoms including redness, itch and swelling.
-If untreated, complications such as ectopic pregnancy, infertility, PID (oophoritis, endometritis, salpingitis), and rarely Reiter's syndrome may occur.
-Up to 2/3 of cases of tubal-factor infertility and 1/3 of cases of ectopic pregnancy may be attributed to C. trachomatis infection.
-(4-6)
+If untreated, complications such as ectopic pregnancy, infertility, pelvic inflammatory disease (PID) (e.g., oophoritis, endometritis, salpingitis), and rarely Reiter's syndrome may occur.
+Up to 2/3 of cases of tubal-factor infertility and 1/3 of cases of ectopic pregnancy may be attributed to C. trachomatis infection.(4-6)